Master of Arts (MA) in History of Global Markets

 - The application period to begin studies in the summer semester is from October 1 to November 15 of the previous calendar year

 You may submit your application for the master's programme even if you have not completed your current programme of study, but have acquired at least 150 credit points in a related bachelor's programme.
-The online application form and detailed information on the application and admission procedure can be found under "Application and admission" (see right-hand column).
+The online application form and detailed information on the application and admission procedure can be found under "Application and admission".
 This deadline also applies to international applicants who are also required to complete the online application form.

 Erasmus Mundus Master EMJMD "Global Markets, Local Creativities" (GLOCAL)

 The master has a European multiple degree option called "Global Markets, Local Creativities" (GLOCAL).
 Students can choose this option and gain multiple degree diplomas/parchments - one from each Consortium partner - or study the master's degree programme History of Global Markets completely in Goettingen and complete it with a Master of Arts degree.

-GLOCAL is a two-year master's programme that leverages the complementary expertise, resources and networks of Economic and Social History, Business, History and Economics within four major European universities to provide a profoundly interdisciplinary programme and international learning experience.
-Students move between semesters in Göttingen, Barcelona, Glasgow, and Rotterdam.
+GLOCAL is a two-year master's programme that leverages the complementary expertise, resources and networks of Economic and Social History, Business, History and Economics to provide a profoundly interdisciplinary programme and international learning experience.
+The following universities are involved in the programme: Glasgow (UK), Barcelona (Spain), Rotterdam (The Netherlands), Uppsala (Sweden), Bogotá (Colombia) und Kyoto (Japan).
 For further information please see: www.globallocal-erasmusmundus.eu

 Module overview for students of the programme GLOCAL (download pdf)